-Moreover, analyses of time convergence (TTT plots), impact of mined patterns into initial solutions, and statistical significance tests were done to support the evaluation of the heuristics.
-Computational experiments using running time as stopping criterion were also carried out in this work.
+Moreover, analyses of time convergence (TTT plots), examples of the impact of mined patterns into initial solutions, and statistical significance tests were done to support the evaluation of the heuristics.
+Computational experiments using running time as stopping criterion were also carried out.

-Computational results reported in this work demonstrated that as the problem gets harder (i.e., the number of customers increases), the more efficient the data mining heuristics perform.
-Considering the results obtained from the reproduced experiments, DM-GILS-RVND and MDM-GILS-RVND proved to perform better than GILS-RVND in terms of solution quality and computational time simultaneously.
-For example, in hard instances for both MLP variants -- in this work, regarded as instances with 500 customers or more~--, we observe that the improvements of solution quality made by the data mining heuristics were significant, since their numbers of wins over GILS-RVND were predominant.
-Regarding the experiments using equal-time comparisons, the data mining heuristics improved even more their results from the reproduced experiments over GILS-RVND, since the running time for the hybrid heuristics were increased, allowing them to further explore the search space of the problem.
+Reported results demonstrated that as the problem gets harder (i.e., the number of customers increases), the more efficient the data mining heuristic performed.
+Considering the results obtained from the reproduced experiments, MDM-GILS-RVND proved to perform better than GILS-RVND in terms of solution quality and computational time simultaneously.
+For example, in harder instances (with 500 customers or more) for both MLP variants, we observe that the improvements of solution quality made by the data mining heuristic were significant since their numbers of wins over GILS-RVND were predominant.
+Regarding the experiments based on computational time as a stopping criterion, when both heuristics are executed within the same amount of time, the DM heuristic reached far better results.

-It is important to highlight that MDM-GILS-RVND outperformed DM-GILS-RVND in terms of computational time and solution quality.
-For computational time, MDM-GILS-RVND obtained, in general, better average of running times than DM-GILS-RVND, when both heuristics are compared to GILS-RVND.
-Regarding these averages, MDM-GILS-RVND surpassed DM-GILS-RVND in all instance sets, except for the 100-customers set.
-In terms of solution quality, MDM-GILS-RVND started to have distinguishable results over DM-GILS-RVND as the instance size gets larger, as can be observed, for instance, in the results of the 56-instances set (a tested set from the MLP version of Hamiltonian circuits).

-Finally, 56 new BKSs for the MLP version of Hamiltonian circuits and 32 new BKSs for the MLP version of Hamiltonian paths obtained in this work are, respectively, reported in Tables~\ref{tab:all-bks-circuit} and \ref{tab:all-bks-path} of Appendix \ref{apppendix-a}.

-A future improvement to be further investigated consists in the application of mined patterns to reduce the problem's size, successfully developed in \cite{Maia2016} for two Vehicle Routing Problem variants.
-Another challenging point that can also be explored regards using MDM-GILS-RVND concepts into other heuristics that require very few multi-start iterations, as GILS-RVND.